In this one, Frogwoman Uma is diving with an Avon S10 gas mask!

 Just enough so the video would be under 4 minutes, so you guys in the VIP club could have another video included.

-The video is available in the VIP club in January alongside other content….as it is under 4 minutes of running time!
+The video was available in the VIP club in January alongside other content….as it is under 4 minutes of running time!

-Here is a quick overview of the content of January:
+Here is a quick overview of the content of this month:

 After a really long time of waiting for this movie, I was finally able to see it last Thursday.